Chapter 6 - Disability Accommodation Requests

 Those unable to travel to a designated USCIS location for an interview due to a disabling condition may be interviewed at their home or a medical facility.

 To request disability accommodation for any phase of the application process, benefit requestors, other interested parties, and other persons with disabilities who use USCIS services and access USCIS facilities, should generally submit the request online using the Disability Accommodations for Appointments tool.
 Requestors should submit accommodation requests to USCIS as soon as they are aware of the need for an accommodation for a particular event.
-The more advance notice USCIS has, the more likely it will be able to make arrangements for the accommodation request.
+The more advance notice USCIS has, the more likely it will be able to make appropriate arrangements for the accommodation request.

 To ensure accountability, each field office, application support center (ASC), or asylum office must designate at least one employee to be responsible for handling accommodation requests.
 All employees should be aware of the procedures for handling such requests.